Official websites use .gov

 Most college students work part-time while taking classes.
 To participate, you must be enrolled and in good academic standing in an accredited U.S. community college or four-year college.
 If you will be receiving academic credit for your NIH internship, you must obtain permission from your school/academic institution.

-AIP appointments begin at the start of the fall or spring semester and may continue through to May 15.
+AIP appointments begin after September 1 and may continue through no later than June 1.
 If you wish to remain at NIH during the summer, you must apply to the NIH SIP.
-SIP applications open in mid-November and close on February 16, 2024.
+Visit the SIP page to read about eligibility and deadlines.

 Note that doctoral students who wish to perform dissertation research at NIH should apply to be a part of the Graduate Partnerships Program, and not the AIP.
-However, if you wish to come to NIH for less than six months, the AIP may be the appropriate program; please reach out to us at AIP@nih.gov and we will assist you in choosing the appropriate program.
+However, if you wish to come to NIH for less than six months and will not register with the GPP, you must be registered with the AIP; please reach out to us at [email protected] and we will assist you in choosing the appropriate program.

 Professional school students (MD, DO, DDS, DVM, etc.) who wish to do research at the NIH, but who are not part of the Medical Research Scholars Program, may take a leave of absence to do research at the NIH.
 To participate, you must be in good academic standing and show proof of deferment if you plan to work at NIH full-time.
 If you are receiving academic credit for the research performed at NIH, you will need to complete a MOU before starting at NIH.